-This is the first of 3 articles outlining the configuration of Maximo to align with a number of best practice elements in Asset Management.
+This is the first of 3 articles outlining the configuration of Maximo to align with a number of Asset Management best practice elements.
 The approach is to be general to cater for a wide audience who may have backgrounds across multiple industries.
 By no means is this an exhaustive list however I am hopeful that you are able to gain some insights that may help you in your particular situation.

 What is of the utmost importance is that you get the foundation right and to configure this to suit your organisation.
 The correct setup can be leveraged multiple ways and ensures you gain the best return from your investment now and into the future.
-Understanding your Asset Management strategy and long terms goals helps guide how the setup now delivers for the future.
+Understanding your Asset Management strategy and long terms goals helps guide how the setup now delivers for the future and is essential to achieving asset management best practice.
 Investing the time getting this right from the outset pays dividends.

 Establishing an asset hierarchy